 - Bill Blass: The Forgotten Story of an All-American Classic How a Fort Wayne Native Branded the Iconic American Image and Why Modern Consumers Don’t Know His Name by Niclas Hulting published April 20, 2017 on design week fort wayne and posted April 24, 2017 on Design Week Fort Wayne on Facebook.

 - Discussed September 16, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 - Fort Wayne Fashion Icon Bill Blass by K Thompson posted December 19, 2018 on Articulate from the Fort Wayne Museum of Art.